vuepress-theme-hope/vuepress-theme-hope/docs/redirect/src/guide.md

     └── README.md
 ```

-And set `locales` in the theme option with:
+And set `locales` in theme options with:

 ```js
 export default {